-Dr Bjorn von der Heyden, Room 2023, Chamber of Mines Building, Stellenbosch University
+Dr Bjorn von der Heyden, 5 credits

 This course is typically taught as a one week long module consisting of 6 - 12 hours of formal lectures and substantial project-based and scientific literature-based self-study time.

 The course aims to provide students with a basic overview of the quite extensive field of Geostatistics and covers the following broad themes.